 Mathematicians prove things.
 A proof is to the mathematician what a note is to the musician.
 As the musician combines notes to form chords, and these are in turn organized in harmonic progressions, and from this organization the beauty of music emerges, mathematicians too combine their proofs, use them to derive new ones, and from these workings of the mind truth, or at least a glimpse of it, arises.
 But what is a proof?

-The question "what is a proof?" has many possible answers, but to the hammer everything is a nail, and thus the mathematician, in almost primitive and brute fashion, attempts to answer it mathematically.
+The question "what is a proof?" has many possible answers.
+But everything is a nail in the eyes of a hammer, and thus the mathematician, in almost primitive and brute fashion, attempts to answer it mathematically.
 He searches for a mathematical description of a proof, one mathematical enough so that we may in turn prove things about it.

-Perhaps the most widely known mathematical model of a proof is natural deduction, developed by Gentzen1.
-Suffices to mention that natural deduction is a rigorous proof system, with rules so clear that a computer could verify.
+One of the most widely known models of proof is natural deduction, developed by Gentzen1.
+Natural deduction is a rigorous proof system, with rules so clear that a computer could verify.
 Given axioms $\varphi_1, \ldots, \varphi_n$, natural deduction systematizes the operations which our intuitive understanding of deduction considers valid to perform with these axioms.
+It is equivalent to Frege's system, but somewhat more formal.
+Natural deduction is nice because it allows proofs to be written as trees, which suggests at least intuitively two mathematical facts which I cannot discuse in detail here: namely, that any proof is a lattice, and that propositional sentences conform an interesting Boolean algebra.

 In particular, in the mathematician's daily life, the alphabet of logic is complemented with other symbols which describe constants, functions and relations.
 These symbols are dependent of an interpretation: the letter $\pi$ may refer to the ratio of a circle's circumference to its diameter, but it could also be used to define a function $\pi : A \to B$, or whatever else we wanted.
 The symbols which complement those of logic in a particular context are provided in what is termed a first order type.